DheerajKhajuria/pimatic-mysensors/README.md

 - **string** (text)
 - **battery** (if you want to receive a battery percentage from a node)

-**booleanlabels** should only be provided if the valuetype is 'boolean'.
+**booleanlabels** should only be provided if the type is 'boolean'.
 Instead of true or false, it will use the text from this array.

 You can provide an **acronym**, if you want to display a text before the received value.